Oil slick off California coast linked to natural seepage

-LOS ANGELES (Reuters) - The U.S. Coast Guard has determined that natural petroleum seepage from beneath the Pacific seabed was the source of a large oil slick that appeared last week off the Southern California coast west of Santa Barbara.
+LOS ANGELES, Aug 4 (Reuters) - The U.S. Coast Guard has determined that natural petroleum seepage from beneath the Pacific seabed was the source of a large oil slick that appeared last week off the Southern California coast west of Santa Barbara.

 The slick, which spanned several square miles of the ocean about 1,000 yards (meters) from shore, was first spotted last Wednesday off Goleta State Beach, not far from the site of an oil pipeline rupture in May, raising concerns of another spill in the area.